cgc007/Home-Assistant-Config/README.md

 This is my Home Assistant Config.
 There are many like it, but this one is mine.

-#Below shamelessly stolen from ludeeus
+The statistics idea is shamelessly stolen from [`ludeeus`](https://github.com/ludeeus/Home-Assistant-Config/blob/master/README.md)

 ## Statistics from the instance